FitLife Total Face CPAP Mask with Headgear

-Currently, the manufacturer is packaging this mask with a light blue/grey headgear rather than a black headgear.
+Currently, the manufacturer is packaging this mask with grey headgear.
 There may be an opening at the back of the headgear.
 Whether or not there is an opening, the headgear will function as it should, as per the manufacturer.

 Adults only mask with headgear.
 Two sizes fits most adults.
 NOT for side sleepers but work well for users on their back.